 One of only 30 veterinary colleges and schools in the United States, the College of Veterinary Medicine is located on the Cornell campus in Ithaca, New York.
 In the heart of the Finger Lakes region, an area of tremendous natural beauty, Ithaca provides a balanced atmosphere of city and country.
 The College's central campus has seven main buildings, all part of the State University of New York (SUNY) system, on 15 acres with a total of 1.2 million square feet of space.

-Veterinary Medical Center Opened in 1996, the center houses the Cornell University Hospital for Animals (including the Companion Animal Hospital, and the Equine and Farm Animal Hospitals) on its ground floor, and research facilities and offices on its upper floors.
+Veterinary Medical Center Opened in 1996, houses the Cornell University Hospital for Animals (including the Companion Animal Hospital, and the Nemo Equine and Farm Animal Hospitals) as well as research facilities and offices.
 Principal patient-care areas in the hospital include behavior, cardiology, dentistry, dermatology, internal medicine, neurology, nutrition, ophthalmology, orthopedics and sports medicine, surgery, and theriogenology.
 State-of-the-art technologies include anesthesiology, clinical laboratories, intensive care and neonatal care units, medical imaging, and specialized surgery suites.

-Veterinary Research Tower A nine-story building added in 1974, the tower houses research facilities and offices.
-It contains research laboratories, a lecture hall, a conference room, and offices.
-Renovations are underway to reconfigure the tower's smaller, single-purpose labs into larger, open laboratory spaces, while the glass curtain wall will be replaced with with new, energy-efficient windows.
+Veterinary Research Tower A nine-story building added in 1974, the tower houses research facilities, a lecture hall, conference rooms, and offices.
+Renovations are under way to reconfigure levels six and seven into larger, open laboratory spaces, while the glass curtain wall will be replaced with with new, energy-efficient windows.

-New York State Veterinary Diagnostic Laboratory, also known as the Animal Health Diagnostic Center is the official laboratory of New York State and the state diagnostic center for animal disease control.
+New York State Veterinary Diagnostic Laboratory, also known as the Animal Health Diagnostic Center, is the official laboratory of New York State and the state diagnostic center for animal disease control.
 With much support from New York State, the College opened a new building in 2010, dedicated to the surveillance, research, regulatory, and testing work conducted at the Center.
 The laboratory services patients of the Cornell University Hospital for Animals as well as those of veterinary practitioners in New York State and nationally.
 The laboratory is accredited by the American Association of Veterinary Laboratory Diagnosticians and the United States Department of Agriculture and its Animal-Plant Health Inspection Service (USDA/APHIS).
 The diagnostic lab also carries public health accreditation for endocrinology and water testing.

 Nearby, on the central campus are several additional college facilities: